 In the past, Switzerland allowed pet owners to register their pets directly on the ANIS website by just entering the European ISO chip number that’s listed on the USDA/Customs paperwork.
-Unfortunately, this is no longer allowed even if you have or buy your own scanner.
+Unfortunately, this is no longer allowed, even if you have or buy your own scanner.
 A vet is required to scan your pet and enter the information into the ANIS database to register them.

 The day we arrived in Switzerland, the 14-day clock started ticking for us to find a vet who could scan their European microchips and register them with ANIS.
 Since we weren’t immediately looking for a permanent vet, just a vet who could scan their chips and register them with ANIS, we didn’t anticipate any difficulty.

+How hard could finding a Swiss veterinarian be?
 Just Google it.
-Google knows everything!
+Google knows everything.

 Several of them specified the languages spoken right on their websites.
 Of these, none included English.
 We called several vets anyway but they really didn’t speak English (nor us, French or German), so that was a no-go.

-We checked the English Forum, a website Trav discovered for expats in Switzerland.
-We found several old threads about vets in Switzerland, specifically expats searching for English-speaking vets in different cantons.
-Unfortunately, none specifically could recommend anyone in the Fribourg area.
+There we found several old threads about finding a Swiss veterinarian, specifically expats searching for English-speaking vets in different cantons.
+Unfortunately, none could recommend anyone in the Fribourg area.

-We called and made an appointment for just Touille with someone who spoke broken English with a heavy German accent.
+We called and made an appointment for just Touille, our dog, with someone who spoke broken English with a heavy German accent.
 We could work with that, despite the vet’s rather unsettling name – Dr. Hamburger.

 We could get on board with a Dr. Hamburger.
 Now a Dr. Catburger – that would have been too much.